justinwilaby/bind-property/README.md

 `callback` is invoked with **two arguments**:
 1. The `source` object upon which the property has changed.
 2. The `changes` object which contains keys representing the name of the property that has changed and values which contains the old and new values of the property. e.g. `{propertyName: {oldValue: theOldValue, newValue: theNewValue}`.
+**priority**
+Optional.
+An integer specifying the priority in which the specified callback is invoked.
+Higher values denote lower priority.
+Normally, callbacks are executed in the order in which they are registered or the bindable object.
+Specifying a priority allows the execution order to be changed regardless of the registration order.
 ###Example
 ```js
 import { binable } from 'bind-property';